Reverse DNS Lookup

 It's a process for discovering the domain name associated with an IP address.
 It is called "reverse" because it is the opposite of a normal DNS lookup, which involves finding the IP address associated with a domain name.

-When a reverse IP address lookup is initiated, our tool goes to the DNS servers and looks for a pointer record, also known as a PTR record of the queried IP address.
+When a reverse DNS search is initiated, our tool goes to the DNS servers and looks for a pointer record, also known as a PTR record of the queried IP address.
 In normal DNS lookups, if the IP address is needed for a domain or a server, the tool asks the server for the "A" record.
 The "A" record contains the information about the required IP address.
 (If the domain has an IPv6 address, the "AAAA" record is used instead.)

 The "PTR" record is the opposite of this.
 It is stored under an IP address and contains information on the domain/hostname for that particular IP.